 “A billion people on the planet are carrying supercomputers in their hands.
 Now you think of them as mobile phones, but that’s not what they really are.
 They’re video cameras.
 They’re GPS devices.
 They’re powerful computers.
 They have powerful screens.
 They can do many different things, and oh, by the way, you can talk on them too.
 That’s what the mobile phone of today is.”

-Of course, desktop supercomputers are just small, portable or standalone computers that have exceptional power of processing several terabytes in a second.
+Of course, desktop supercomputers are just small, portable, or standalone computers that have exceptional power of processing several terabytes in a second.
 But that is my own definition.
-Personally, I won’t support Eric’s statement, though he is true in saying that the mobile phones are powerful computers.
+Personally, I won’t support Eric’s statement, though he is true in saying that mobile phones are powerful computers.
 They are not really supercomputers.
-A supercomputer should be able to work at 1 teraflops at the minimum.
-In other words, they should be 10 times faster compared to a 64 bit processor, so that multitasking and such tasks, do not slow them down while processing a set of data.
+A supercomputer should be able to work at 1 teraflop at the minimum.
+In other words, they should be 10 times faster compared to a 64-bit processor, so that multitasking and such tasks, do not slow them down while processing a set of data.

 Desktop supercomputers are not coming anywhere in near future, given that all mainstream operating systems are now focusing on mobility and most importantly, on the cloud.

-The next section looks at possible implementation of personal supercomputers as no hardware vendor could be preparing for RAM or CPU bus that could handle even 128 bit computing at this moment.
+The next section looks at the possible implementation of personal supercomputers as no hardware vendor could be preparing for RAM or CPU bus that could handle even 128-bit computing at this moment.
 There is no one processor that processes 128 bit at a time, as far as my knowledge goes.

 Implementation of Desktop Supercomputers

 It was this analysis that caused someone from Microsoft to comment that I am being a pessimist and that they are working with hardware providers.
-They did work with hardware providers, but to bring out tablets and convertibles for a 32 bit and 64 bit operating systems and applications.
+They did work with hardware providers, but to bring out tablets and convertibles for 32-bit and 64-bit operating systems and applications.

-In another story I read on Engadget, a company called Optalysys is planning optical processors.
+In another story I read, a company called Optalysys is planning optical processors.
 That would use laser beams instead of flip-flop circuits to speed up the processing.
-You can read about Optalysys supercomputers here.
-However, the company accepts it won’t be as fast as a real supercomputer, but would be faster than Tesla supercomputers.
-Such computers, with a fast processing speed, would be welcome and sought by scientific organizations as well as gamers, if the costs are not very high.
-On the story, I can say there is still plenty of time before the computers actually hit the market.
+However, the company accepts it won’t be as fast as a real supercomputer but would be faster than Tesla supercomputers.
+Such computers, with a fast processing speed, would be welcome and sought by scientific organizations as well as gamers if the costs are not very high.
+In the story, I can say there is still plenty of time before the computers actually hit the market.
 We will have to wait to see it in action.